 While some of the building has naturally decayed as the centuries have flown by, you can still explore the exterior courtyards and get up close to see some of its more intricate details, such as the square chhatris and ornamental towers.

 Jahaz Mahal is located in South Delhi, just south of Qutub Minar, making for the perfect back-to-back landmarks for a top-tier day of sightseeing.
-And if you happen to be visiting in October, the vibrant colourful festival of Phool Walon Ki Sair is held here every year – a photographer’s delight.
+And if you happen to be visiting in October, the vibrant, colorful festival of Phool Walon Ki Sair is held here every year – a photographer’s delight.

 39 – Be impressed by the Rashtrapati Bhavan